 Following the inactivation of Tactical Air Command in 1992, Indian Springs AFAF fell under the new Air Combat Command.
 A new era began on December 13, 1996, with the first flight of the RQ-1 Predator remotely piloted aircraft at the airfield.
 In a defining moment of history, on the Nellis AFB Range, the Predator conducted the first successful firing of a Hellfire missile in February 2001.
 This transformation of a reconnaissance platform into an offensive weapon would, in a few short years, transform Indian Springs from a center of support to a center of operations reaching far beyond the horizons of the Nevada desert.

 On June 20, 2005, with the transfer of the remotely piloted aviation mission to Indian Springs growing rapidly, the U.S. Air Force redesignated Indian Springs AFAF as Creech AFB in honor of Gen. Wilbur L. Creech.
-Naming the installation for General Creech, commander of Tactical Air Command from 1978 to 1984, and a veteran of more than 275 combat missions in Korea and Vietnam, was all the more fitting given his unofficial title as the “father of the Thunderbirds.”
-A fearless pioneer, and commander of the Skyblazers Aerial Demonstration team that preceded the Thunderbirds, General Creech became a Thunderbird pilot and senior mentor.
+Naming the installation for General Creech, commander of Tactical Air Command from 1978 to 1984, and a veteran of more than 275 combat missions in Korea and Vietnam, was doubly fitting.
+Dubbed the “father of the Thunderbirds,” General Creech served as a Thunderbird pilot and senior mentor.
+As vice commander of Aeronautical Systems Division, his advocacy for systems development and acquisition paved the way for the Predator RPA.

-On March 13, 2007 the arrival of the first MQ-9 Reaper at Creech marked another milestone in the base’s growing fleet of remotely piloted aircraft.
-The U.S. Air Force elevated the leadership of remotely piloted missions on May 1, 2007 with the activation of the 432d Wing at Creech.
+On March 13, 2007, the arrival of the first MQ-9 Reaper at Creech marked another milestone in the base’s growing fleet of remotely piloted aircraft.
+The U.S. Air Force elevated the standing of RPA Enterprise on May 1, 2007 with the activation of the 432d Wing.
 Establishment of the 432d Air Expeditionary Wing at Creech on May 15, 2008 acknowledged the full spectrum of these operations.
-On August 30, 2012, the 799th Air Base Group stood up to improve base operating support at the base.
-Then, on December 5, 2014, the 726th Operations Group unfurled its flag at Creech in a direct reflection of the expansion and enduring importance of the total force alliance at the Hunters’ main operating base.
+On August 30, 2012, the 799th Air Base Group stood up to improve operating support at the base.
+Then, on December 5, 2014, the 726th Operations Group of the Air Force Reserve Command unfurled its flag at Creech in a direct reflection of the expansion and enduring importance of the total force integration at the Hunters’ main operating base.

-A final ceremony on February 6, 2015 at Creech, in Hangar 1000, marked the end of the Silver Flag Alpha mission on the installation.
-The inactivation of the 99th Ground Combat Training Squadron came shortly thereafter on 1 April 2015.
-Yet, Creech AFB continued to grow and serve as the main operating base of the 432d Wing and 432d Air Expeditionary Wing.
-Throughout 2016, with a nearly 3,000-strong workforce, it continued to support and execute its vital role in the conduct of round-the-clock overseas contingency operations against global terrorism.
-Born at the onset of a world war that threatened America’s safety nearly three-quarters of a century ago, this out-of-the-way, unassuming base still defends this nation against all who threaten it.
+A final ceremony on February 6, 2015, marked the end of the Silver Flag Alpha mission at Creech.
+The 99th Ground Combat Training Squadron inactivated shortly thereafter on 1 April 2015.
+A significant shift in primary roles and missions saw the activation of the Persistent Attack and Reconnaissance Operations Center in October of 2017.
+Further, the 432d Mission Support Group activated in July of 2019 in a change of stewardship between the 99th Air Base Wing and the 432d Wing.
+Present-day Creech AFB serves as the vibrant main operating base of the 432d Wing and 432d Air Expeditionary Wing.
+With a 3,000-strong workforce, it sustains around-the-clock overseas contingency operations against global terrorism.
+Born at the onset of a world war that imperiled America over three-quarters of a century ago, this seemingly unassuming base continues to live up to a legacy of defending this nation against all who would threaten it.